Logo

 • Permission to contact them because they voluntarily opted in on your survey.

 Be cautious when giving out personal information.
-Make sure the company is legit, and they’re likely to be confidential with your information.
+Ensure the company is legitimate and that your information is likely confidential.

 See related: InboxDollars vs Swagbucks: What Site is Better?